 Fishing is popular with boaters and beach fishers but restrictions apply to certain areas of the marine parks surrounding the island.
 Fishing is not allowed in the Marine National Park (Green) zones in Geoffrey, Alma, Florence, Gowrie, Radical, Balding and Five Beach bays.
 Limited fishing is allowed in the Conservation Park (Yellow) zones in Arthur Bay and on the western side of Hawkings Point to West Point.

-For details of fishing bag and size limits see Fisheries Queensland, Department of Employment, Economic Development and Innovation.
+For details of fishing bag and size limits see Fisheries Queensland.

 Over 180 species of birds have been recorded on Magnetic Island.
 Some of the more common birds visitors may hear and see include rainbow lorikeets, pied currawongs, helmeted friarbirds, laughing and blue-winged kookaburras, orange-footed scrubfowl, sulphur-crested cockatoos, olive-backed sunbirds, figbirds and spangled drongos.
 At night the haunting wail of bush stone-curlews can be heard as well as calls of southern boobook owls (or mopoke).
 On the beaches see silver gulls, crested terns, sandpipers, plovers, dotterels and, soaring over the rocky headlands, magnificent white-bellied sea-eagles, brahminy kites and ospreys.
 Near fresh water, visitors can encounter Pacific black ducks, Australasian grebes and purple swamphens.